hedreiandrade/api-doeobem/README.md

 Login API with SLIM 3, Composer, JWT security and CRUD for your new Models, you can use PostMan for test this API.

+Clone the project (git clone https://github.com/hedreiandrade/api-doeobem.git) RUN (composer update) at the root of the project in your directory

-Run the attached sql file(dblLoginAPI.sql)
+Run the attached sql file(dblLoginAPI.sql).

+Test by Postman

 Enjoy.